-terial resistance have been described between ICUs, sometimes within a single hospital30.
-The present study revealed a higher proportion of inadequate treatment in patients transferred from the surgical ICU.
-Other authors have also found that antibiotic misuse was higher in the surgical than in the medical ICU31.
-One of the more correctable areas of antibiotic overuse in surgical ICUs is antibiotic prophylaxis.
-Current recommendations for antimicrobial prophylaxis against surgical-site infection advise that an antimicrobial should be administered immediately before surgery32.
-Adherence to advice was no worse in surgical than in medical departments^{17,19}, however, this finding is not consistent with previously published results which observed less compliance in surgical wards^{18,23}.
+Significant differences regarding antibiotic use and bacterial resistance have been described between ICUs, sometimes within a single hospital30.
+Some authors have found that antibiotic misuse was higher in the surgical than in the medical ICU31.
+In our study, one of the areas of antibiotic overuse was surgical prophylaxis (frequently due to the surgeon's preference)32.
+However, there was no difference between surgical and medical departments with respect to adherence to advice^{17,19}, whereas previously published results observed less compliance in surgical wards^{18,23}.